 As enthusiasm for The Caspe Terrace grew, other community members came forward with interest in supporting additional structures attached to the Bookey Lodge.
 Naum Staroselsky funded a wing on the north side of the Bookey Lodge in memory of his first wife, Ksenia.
 This wing was built as a meeting place for the Russian Jewish community at a time when there was a great influx of Russian families to Des Moines.
 The wing became known as Staroselsky Clubhouse.

-Martin Bucksbaum Arts Wing
+Melva and Martin Bucksbaum Arts Wing

-Mary Bucksbaum Scanlan generously funded the Martin Bucksbaum Arts Wing on the south side of the building in memory of her father, Martin Bucksbaum.
+Mary Bucksbaum Scanlan generously funded the Melva and Martin Bucksbaum Arts Wing on the south side of the building in memory of her parents, Melva and Martin Bucksbaum.
 The wing houses a state-of-the-art theater on the main level that holds 150 people and on the lower level, The Caspe Heritage Gallery of the Iowa Jewish Historical Society.
 Having a permanent home for its numerous artifacts, the Jewish Historical Society was able to expand its collection and to relocate from the Harmon Fine Arts Building at Drake University, where they had been housed for years.
 Mary’s gift not only built this beautiful facility, but also endowed the building and allowed money for programming.

 Growing Community Support